100 N. Date

 575-894-2589 ext.
 224

 575-894-2589 x 233

-Keith Whitney was elected County Assessor in 2010 and took office on January 1, 2011.
+Mr. Whitney was elected County Assessor in 2010 and took office in 2011.

 FIND A PROPERTY VALUATION ONLINE - the Assessor's Property Lookup Site may be searched various ways - by physical address, owner number, owner name, zip code, etc. Once you've located a record, click the Owner # to see detail on the property, including its current valuation.